freeCodeCamp/freeCodeCamp/guide/english/mathematics/area-of-a-rectangle/index.md

 ---
 ## Area of a Rectangle

-The area of a rectangle can be calculated by multiplying the lengths of the two perpendicular sides together.
+The area of a rectangle can be calculated by multiplying the lengths of the two perpendicular sides together, being the length and width.

 `Area = a x b`